-Our review has been undertaken so that we might state to the Members of the Corporation of Activate Learning and the Chief Executive of Skills Funding those matters we are required to state to them in a report and for no other purpose.
-This report is made solely to the Members of the Corporation of Activate Learning and the Chief Executive of Skills Funding in accordance with the terms of our engagement letter.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Members of the Corporation of Activate Learning and the Chief Executive of Skills Funding in accordance with the terms of our engagement letter.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Members of the Corporation of Activate Learning and the Chief Executive of Skills Funding, for our review work, for this report, or for the opinion we have formed.
+This report is made solely to the corporation of Activate Learning and the Skills Funding Agency in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the corporation of Activate Learning and Skills Funding Agency those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of Activate Learning and Skills Funding Agency for our work, for this report, or for the conclusion we have formed.